Connect with others who understand.

 Written by Aiden Lindow

-Jelly legs, Jell-O legs, noodle legs — there are lots of ways to describe a weak or wobbly feeling in one or both legs from multiple sclerosis (MS).
+Jelly legs, Jell-O legs, noodle legs — there are many ways to describe a weak or wobbly feeling in one or both legs due to multiple sclerosis (MS).
 Leg weakness is common among people with MS and can result from nerve damage, fatigue, or inactivity.
 It may also signal an oncoming flare.

 Jelly Legs and Muscle Weakness in MS

-People with MS experience a variety of cognitive and physical symptoms.
-One of these physical (or “motor”) symptoms of MS is leg weakness, known familiarly as jelly legs.
+People with MS experience a variety of cognitive (mental) and physical symptoms.
+A common motor (physical) symptom of MS is leg weakness, often called jelly legs.
 There are three different types of muscle weakness:

 • Primary muscle weakness